metarex-media/www-metarex-media/content/blog/2023-07-28-creative-team/index.md

   id       = "block4"
   src      = "/img/dino/assets/cowslip.png"
   srcOn    = "right"
+  alt      = "a drawing from Amber of a flower"
 >}}
 An important part of the project is being able to extract engine data from Unreal and pass it on to the MetaRex software developers for testing.
 We first